Table of Contents

 Games Workshop – Investing in a hobby

-For me Games Workshop is one of these companies but not just because I’m a massive nerd!
+For me the games workshop group plc (LON: GAW) is one of these companies but not just because I’m a massive nerd!
 I also think it has all the fundamentals to be a great company for many years to come.

 Games workshop at its core creates miniature plastic figurines which customers use to create armies or small units to do battle within a tabletop setting.
 A key point to mention is, not only do they own the intellectual property behind the universe it’s set in they also makes there own products at its manufacturing base in Nottingham which they sell in there own stores around the world, leading to an impressive 75% gross margin, up 6 percentage points from last year.